On this page |

 Note

 If Unpack Contents is turned off, the rig that is extracted is a packed primitive instead of a graph geometry.
-The APEX network view will not display the extracted rig packed primitive.
+The APEX network view will not display this packed primitive rig.

 The rig tree view only shows data that is packed in the packed folder structure.
 If Unpack Contents is turned on, the extracted data is unpacked geometry, and the rig tree view will not display any data.

-To view the extracted packed primitives (Unpack Contents is turned off) in the rig tree view:
+To view the extracted packed primitives in the rig tree view:

 -